 Pico de gallo is more relish in texture.
 It is made of crisp, raw ingredients such as onion, bell pepper, jalapeño pepper Salsa can be made with either cooked or raw ingredients and has a thinner sauce-like consistency.

-Pico De Gallo is perfect in vegan tacos, bean burritos, tossed into Mexican Chop Salad, spooned over grilled vegetables, as a salsa with chips.
-One of my favorite ways to eat it is over fried potatoes and eggs.
+Pico De Gallo is perfect on tacos, bean burritos, tossed into Mexican Chop Salad, spooned over grilled vegetables, as a salsa with chips.
+One of my favorite ways to eat it is over-fried potatoes and eggs.
 Basically, it’s a perfect condiment for an array of foods!

 Why not throw a Mexican Party and serve your Pico de Gallo?
 Try these Easy Mexican Party Theme Ideas and Recipes, your friends and family will be raving how clever you are for throwing such a great party!